Financial services AI: beyond fraud detection

 Standard Chartered built an AI platform for trade finance that verifies documents, authenticates data, and streamlines approvals.
 The entire trade transaction approval process that used to take weeks?
 Now measured in hours.

-Here’s a stat that should terrify every bank executive: despite spending 10% more on compliance every year, banks only detect 2% of global financial crime.
+Here’s a stat that should terrify every bank executive: despite spending 10% more on compliance every year, banks only detect about 2% of global financial crime.

+Two percent.
 It’s like having a security system that only catches burglars on Tuesdays.

 The problem isn’t technology.
 It’s process.
 Traditional anti-money laundering (AML) systems generate mountains of false positives - alerts that waste time, burn out analysts, and miss actual crimes.
 Modern AI systems detect 2-4x more suspicious activity while eliminating 60% of false positives.